Research and innovation ideas to address Covid-19Return to opportunities

 There is no formal deadline by which to submit, but we encourage applicants to submit as quickly as possible.

 AHRC may contact applicants for additional information.
-Refer to the UKRI covid-19 funding page for details on how to submit applications.

 Outcomes will be notified as quickly as possible.
 Applicants must show that they are able to start work within 4 weeks of confirmation of funding.